mccq/database/answers/resource-pack.md

 ```

 ### Setup
-We start by creating a folder `<resource pack name>` inside the `.minecraft/resourcepacks`.
+Start by creating a folder `<resource pack name>` inside the `.minecraft/resourcepacks`.
 You can give this any name.
 [Don't know where you can find this folder?](https://minecrafthopper.net/help/finding-minecraft-data-folder/)

-Now we create the `pack.mcmeta` file.
+Now create the `pack.mcmeta` file.
 ```json
 {
   "pack": {